|Spring 2016||January 24, 2016||Fall Regular Session|

 The Book Voucher Process is for the EaglePride Bookstore ONLY.
 Books purchased elsewhere are at the expense of the student.

 Please fill out the Book Voucher form to apply.
-The deadline to sign up for the Fall regular and first eight week session is Friday, August 28th.
+The deadline to sign up for the Fall regular and eight week sessions is Monday, January 4th, 2016.

 Financial aid will be disbursed after the add/drop period deadline.
 If a student has a credit balance after all financial aid has been disbursed the account, they may be eligible for a financial aid refund.
 Students may receive their refund in the following ways: